wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 V4.0  : 20-Jan-2025 by wavemotion-dave
   * Major overhaul to add "Cycle Exact" Antic and GTIA which fixes many glitches and artifacts.
+  * There are now two builds... one for the older DS-Phat/Lite and one for the DSi (or XL/LL) which brings in a higher level of compatibility with the "Cycle Exact" timing.
   * Improved keyboard overlays - added alphanumeric keyboard with text-adventure macros.
   * Improved memory handling - using more memory but in an efficient way for the new features.
   * Improved sound handling - new SIO sounds, new opening jingle.
   * Improved CPU handling to fix one more Acid800 test (25 pass now).
-  * Fixed keyboard handling so games like Scorch will register keypresses (broken as of V3.0)
+  * Fixed keyboard handling so games like Scorch will register keypresses (broken as of V3.0).
+  * Added some of the more obscure missing .CAR cartridge types.
+  * So much changed under the hood that old config files will be wiped and old save states will not work.
+Sorry!

 V3.9  : 13-Jan-2025 by wavemotion-dave
   * Altirra OS updated to 3.41 (Altirra BASIC still at 1.58)